jupyter-book/jupyterlab-myst/README.md

 # Make sure jupyterlab is up to date
 conda update jupyterlab
 # Clone the repo to your local environment
-# Change directory to the cloned jupyterlab-mystjs directory
+# Change directory to the cloned jupyterlab-myst directory
 # Install package in development mode
 pip install -e .
 # Link your development version of the extension with JupyterLab